jaked/cufp-metaprogramming-tutorial/outline.markdown

 # tuple map in OCaml

-# tuple map in Haskell [is this covered by deriving Functor?]
+# tuple map in Haskell

 # ASTs in Camlp4